 Fostering an animal opens up a space in a shelter for another homeless animal in need.
 Talk with your local animal shelter about bringing a pet into your home for a period of time ranging from a few days to a couple months.
 Each shelter is different, but it is common for shelters to cover the cost of food and other supplies if you take in a foster animal.
 Learn more about fostering a pet and find out if it’s right for you.

-Follow animal shelters and organizations on social media and tweet/retweet, share, comment, and “like” shelter organizations as well as content that they post to help spread the word about adoptable animals or other news and facts that they have to share.
+Follow animal shelters and organizations on social media and engage with them by commenting and “liking” their posts.
+Additionally, help them get more attention by sharing.
+You can help spread the word about adoptable animals, need for donations or other news and facts that they have to share.
 Wouldn’t it feel great to help a cat or dog find a forever home?

-Some organizations have programs where people volunteer time and take shelter dogs for a walk or hike.
+Some organizations have programs for volunteers to take shelter dogs for a walk or hike.
 This is a great way to stay active while helping animals get the exercise they need to be happy and healthy.
 Another popular way to volunteer time is to help socialize cats and dogs which will give them the love and attention they need to be happy.